SkeletonMan03/FZEasyMarauderFlash/README.md

 5) run `python3 EasyInstall.py`.
 6) Select the option of what you want to do

-* Important note: You may need to run this script with `sudo` or as Administrator in Windows
+* Important note: You may need to run this script with `sudo` or as Administrator in Windows, but normally you shouldn't have to
-* Step 1-4 not necessary on AWOK boards

 ## This project is based on the Windows Marauder flasher batch script

 You can find it [here in UberGuidoZ's repo](https://github.com/UberGuidoZ/Flipper/blob/main/Wifi_DevBoard/FZ_Marauder_Flasher)

 ## About this script
+* There have been MASSIVE changes to how the settings are done for flashing because it started becoming cluttered and this script became too long, but this won't affect usage.
 This script pulls all of its resources from the proper Github repositories in order to make sure you are up-to-date.
 The only dependencies it does not get by itself are the required Python modules and Windows tools.
 This script should work on most devices that can run Python 3 and can access serial ports via USB.
-Thanks to Marauder update v0.10.2 and [Marauder Companion Flipper Zero app](https://github.com/0xchocolate/flipperzero-firmware-with-wifi-marauder-companion/releases) fork/update from [tcpassos](https://github.com/tcpassos) PCAPs can now be directly saved to your Flipper Zero's SD Card!

 ## Compatible boards
 * Flipper Zero WiFi Devboard
 * ESP32-S2 (The ESP32 chip that is on the WiFi Devboard)
 * ESP32-S2-WROVER
 * ESP32-WROOM
-* ESP32-WROOM D1 Mini
+* ESP32 Marauder Mini
 * ESP32-S3
 * All AWOK ESP32 Boards